cetz-package/cetz/manual.typ

 == Styling <styling>
 The fill and stroke of drawn elements can be set globally by using the `fill(color)` and `stroke(stroke)` functions.
 See the fill and stroke parameters of Typst's path function to see the types accepted (#text(blue)[https://typst.app/docs/reference/visualize/path/]).
 You can set the fill and stroke of individual elements by using their `fill` and `stroke` arguments.

+Styling options of drawn elements can be set globally by using the `set-style()` function.

 #example({
     import "draw.typ": *